GTCrais/LaravelCentinelApi/README.md

 ## Usage

-Laravel Centinel API is designed to work in combination with [Centinel](https://centinel.online) - centralized application management system.

-After going through the installation process you will find your `centinelApi.php` file in `/config` directory.
+After going through the installation process you will find `centinelApi.php` configuration file in `/config` directory.
-From there, copy `privateKey`, `encryptionKey` and `routePrefix` to Centinel, and you're ready to schedule your application log checks and database backups.
+From there, copy `privateKey`, `encryptionKey` and `routePrefix` to [**Centinel**](https://centinel.online), and you're ready to schedule your application log checks and database backups.

 ### Config File

 - `privateKey` - random string, used for authentication
 - `encryptionKey` - random string, used for additional security layer
 - `routePrefix` - random string, prefixing the API routes
-- `enabledRoutes` - if you only wish part of the API to be exposed, you can disable either Log or Database routes here
+- `enabledRoutes` - if you only wish to expose a part of the API, you can disable either Log or Database routes here
+- `disableTimeBasedAuthorization` - set to `true` in case of your server's and Centinel's datetime being out of sync which results in `Request time mismatch` or `Too many API calls` error
 - `zipPassword` - password used when zipping the database dump
 - `database` - database settings and options